 Professional Development Unit (PDU)

-To enhance the global profession of project management, different categories of PDUs are accepted.
-And while it does take effort to earn the necessary PDUs to keep each of your PMI certifications active, because of the variety of ways to earn a PDU, you have flexibility within the process.
+And while it does take effort to earn the necessary PDUs to keep each of your PMI certifications active, you have flexibility within the process because of the variety of ways to earn a PDU.

 Access the PMI Certification Requirement handbook for PDU certification specifics, including any limit for PDU categories.